 When should I replace my motorcycle helmet?

-Short answer: after a crash.
+Short answer: after any crash or every five years.
 The foam lining found inside a motorcycle helmet is effective at reducing the blow of an impact.
-However, to slow down these extreme forces the material needs to compress.
-This foam is classed as a one-use material as it will not be as effective at reducing crash forces in another collision.
+However, to slow down these extreme forces, the material needs to compress.
+This foam is classed as a one-use material as it will not as effective at reducing crash forces in subsequent collisions.
 You should immediately replace your helmet after you have been involved in an accident.

-However, you will need to replace your helmet every five years to ensure you are being protected by the latest technology.
-Also, heat and humidity can slowly degrade the structural integrity of your headgear, warping the protective materials and reducing your helmet’s ability to protect you in a crash.
+Also, you will need to replace your helmet every five years to ensure you are being protected by the latest technology.
+Heat and humidity can also slowly degrade the structural integrity of your headgear, warping the protective materials and reducing your helmet’s ability to protect you in a crash.
 Body fluids, hair oils and some cosmetics can also speed up the degradation of your helmet.

 Is buying a second-hand helmet safe?

 Experts warn against buying used helmets.
 The second-hand market is flooded with cheap knock-offs, old helmets and units that have already been involved in a crash.
 The latter is a massive red flag and not a potential hazard you can spot with the naked eye.

-Our Geeks suggest avoiding the second-hand market, and opting for one of the new proven and safe helmets reviewed here.
+Our Geeks suggest avoiding the second-hand market and opting for one of the new, proven and safe helmets listed above.

 How do I know if a helmet will fit me?

-- Wrap a tape measure around the top of your head, about one inch above your eyebrows.
+- Wrap a tape measure around the top of your head, about 1 inch above your eyebrows.
 This will give you an accurate estimate of the circumference of the largest part of your head.

 - Check your head measurement against this helmet sizing chart, and select the size closest to your head’s circumference.
 Remember: a helmet will never precisely match the size of your head.

 What is DOT certification?

-The “DOT” emblem is a sign that a particular motorcycle helmet meets the high Department of Transportation safety standards enforced by the National Highway Safety Administration.
-However, the authority does not test the helmets itself, instead, companies undertake their own crash testing and self-certify their units.
+The “DOT” emblem is a sign that a particular motorcycle helmet meets the Department of Transportation safety standards enforced by the National Highway Traffic Safety Administration.
+However, the authority does not test the helmet itself; instead, companies undertake their own crash testing and self-certify their units.